jeffgortmaker/pyblp/README.rst

 .. docs-start

-The pyblp package is a Python 3 implementation of routines for estimating the demand for differentiated products with BLP-type random coefficients logit models.
+PyBLP is a Python 3 implementation of routines for estimating the demand for differentiated products with BLP-type random coefficients logit models.
 This package was created by `Jeff Gortmaker <https://jeffgortmaker.com/>`_ in collaboration with `Chris Conlon <https://chrisconlon.github.io/>`_.

 Development of the package has been guided by the work of many researchers and practitioners.
 For a full list of references, including the original work of `Berry, Levinsohn, and Pakes (1995) <https://ideas.repec.org/a/ecm/emetrp/v63y1995i4p841-90.html>`_, refer to the `references <https://pyblp.readthedocs.io/en/stable/references.html>`_ section of the documentation.